Keats/ng-boilerplate/README.md

 - SASS with Foundation
 - dev/release grunt tasks
-- neat code organization (this uses the same layout as ngbp, except that the sass files are in a separate folder)
+- neat code organization (this uses the same layout as ngbp, except that the sass files and templates are in their own folder)

 The main difference when it comes to code is that I am not using ngMin and therefore need to inline the injection of modules.